 TRY A NEW ACTIVITY ON YOUR HOLIDAY

-Blair Castle Caravan Park: The park is in a large estate north of Pitlochry in Highland Perthshire and there are many activities:
+Blair Castle Caravan Park, near Pitlochry: The park is on a large estate in Highland Perthshire:

 - walking: way-marked trails through the woods and over the moors.
-From one to ten miles long, of varying degrees of difficulty.
-Trails for visitors with impaired mobility.
-Brochure available.
+From 1 to 10 miles long, of varying degrees of difficulty, including trails for visitors with impaired mobility.

-- cycling: bring your own cycle or hire one from the supplier in the village (ask the holiday park for information).
-Several of the way-marked trails are suitable for cycling.
+- cycling: bring your own cycle or hire one from the park.
+Several trails are suitable for cycling.

-- fishing: fly-fishing for trout and salmon on the Lower Tummel, the Garry and the Tilt, and in some hill lochs.
-There is a charge.
+- fishing: fly-fishing for trout and salmon on the Lower Tummel, the Garry and the Tilt, and in hill lochs.
 Bring your own equipment.
+There is a charge for this.

-- segway tours: guided segway tours of the grounds; this is run by a private company, so ask the holiday park for contact details..
+- segway tours: guided tours of the grounds; this is run by a private company but you can get information at the Caravan Park's reception desk..

-Glenearly Caravan Park in Dumfries and Galloway: A lovely park in Dumfriesshire, not too far from the Galloway Forest Park (plenty of walking there!).
-There is a 0.75-acre loch on-site which is stocked every year with carp and trench; this is an outdoor activity which demands patience and not a little guile!
+Glenearly Caravan Park near Dalbeattie in Dumfries and Galloway: A lovely park in Dumfriesshire, not too far from the Galloway Forest Park (plenty of walking there!).
+There is a 0.75-acre loch on-site stocked every year with carp and trench; this is an activity which demands patience and not a little guile!
 Equipment can be hired from a shop in nearby Dalbeattie. www.glenearlycaravanpark.co.uk/

-Sands Caravan Park at Gairloch in the North West Highlands: This park has a long beach on the Atlantic, is ideal for kayaking.
-Both novice and experienced kayakers can enjoy excursions along the shore.
-You can hire kayaks from reception - £45 for a double kayak and £25 for a single for the day. www.sandscaravanandcamping.co.uk
+Sands Caravan Park near Gairloch in the North West Highlands: This park has a long, sandy beach on the Atlantic and is ideal for kayaking for both novices and experienced kayakers.
+Hire a kayak from reception. www.sandscaravanandcamping.co.uk

-Hunters Quay Holiday Village: just outside Dunoon on the Cowal Peninsula, easily reached by ferry from Groucock, west of Glasgow.
+Hunters Quay Holiday Village: just outside Dunoon on the Cowal Peninsula, easily reached by ferry across the Firth of Clyde from Gourock, west of Glasgow.